rabestro/graph-pathfinding-algorithms/README.md

 The implementation is written in Java 17.
 [API documentation](https://algorithms.jc.id.lv/docs/api/) is available.
 You can also see the [specifications](https://algorithms.jc.id.lv/docs/spock-reports/) generated with the spock-reports.

-## How to use the algorithms in your program

-The first step is to create a graph structure.
-The Graph interface is generic, so you can use any Java type for vertex and any [Number](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/Number.html) type for distance.
+## Demo.
+Graph Shell

 To demonstrate the work of search algorithms, I made a small console program '[Graph Shell](graph-shell/README.md)'.
-The program allows you to select one of three graph samples and search for a path using two algorithms.
+The program allows you to select [one of three build-in graph samples](#Graph-Samples) and search for a path using two algorithms.
 The source code of the program is located in `graph-shell` module.

 [![asciicast](https://asciinema.org/a/468058.svg)](https://asciinema.org/a/468058)